 Our Board currently consists of seven members.
-Based on the recommendation of the Nominating and Corporate Governance Committee, our Board has unanimously recommended that the following seven persons be elected to serve on our Board, each until the 2020 annual meeting of stockholders and until his or her successor is duly elected and qualified: Catherine D. Rice, Richard B. Saltzman, Vernon B. Schwartz, Darren J. Tangen, Kevin P. Traenkle, John E. Westerfield and Winston W. Wilson.
-All of the nominees are current directors of the Company.
+Based on the recommendation of the Nominating and Corporate Governance Committee, our Board has unanimously recommended that the following seven persons be elected to serve on our Board, each until the 2021 annual meeting of stockholders and until his or her successor is duly elected and qualified: Catherine D. Rice, Vernon B. Schwartz, John E. Westerfield, Winston W. Wilson, Mark M. Hedstrom, Michael J. Mazzei and Andrew E. Witt.
+Ms. Rice and Messrs.
+Schwartz, Westerfield and Wilson are current directors of the Company.
+Messrs.
+Hedstrom, Mazzei and Witt are new director nominees recommended due to their experience as executive representatives of the Company's Manager.
+In connection with the nomination and recommendation by the Board of Messrs.
+Hedstrom, Mazzei and Witt as new director nominees, the current terms served by Messrs.
+Richard B. Saltzman, Darren J. Tangen and Kevin P. Traenkle will cease at the Annual Meeting and they will not continue as directors of the Company following the meeting.